jptweb/IGME-340-Shared/projects/p3_roll_your_own_instructions.md

 The document is similar in style to the Project 3 template used in 230/235.
 For reference you can look at http://igm.rit.edu/~acjvks/courses/2017-fall/590-ios-game/html/project-1-proposal.html.

 ## VI.
 Documentation
 - You will be expected to maintain documentation for this project, and have it included as part of the project for submission.
 Ideally it should be someplace in your app, but if you don't want it there, then provide it in the submission Dropbox.
 - Your documentation should include your proposal, your process for this project, cite any sources, tell me where to find anything special you want me to see, and also explain how you met the requirements.

+**If you want a POINTS in your grade for a feature or technology you used in your final grade it needs to be documented!
+I won't have time at end of semester to browser every line of everyones project!
+If I missed and it was documented in your documentation I will retroactively adjust your score even after final grades are due by filing a change of grade form.**

 ## VII.
 Video Demonstration
 During final exam week, you will present your project in a brief video demo.
 Plan to show us: